Educating military and civilian engineering management leaders for over 40 years

 All Engineering Management Program courses are offered at an off-campus location in Crystal City, VA.

 The State Council of Higher Education for Virginia has certified the School of Engineering to operate in Virginia.
-Courses leading to the M.S. degree are offered at the Crystal City Crowne Plaza Hotel in Arlington, VA.Learn More
+Courses leading to the M.S. degree are offered at the Catholic Charities facility, 2050 Ballenger Ave. #400, Alexandria, VA 22314 (effective Summer 2021).Learn More

 Partnership with DAU